 The subsequent carbine version , the Rifle .22RF No.5, was marked identically except for the transposition of the number "4" for "5".

-Consecutive .22 series rifle's numbering was nothing new.
+Both consecutive and concurrent .22 series rifles' numbering was nothing new.
 Indeed, such nomenclature was used for the miniature calibre conversion of the Lee-Enfield No.1 series of rifles ( The S.M.L.E.) when its .22RF training rifle conversion became the Rifle No.2.
-This could perhaps have been considered to set a precedent for future training rifles, and it it was almost certainly taken into consideration by B.S.A., who probably only used the notations 4 and 5, as indicated above, on their prototype and trials rifles to illustrate which full-bore service rifles they were intended to represent.
+This could perhaps have been considered to set a precedent for future training rifles, and it was very likely to have been taken into consideration by B.S.A., who probably only used the rifle numbers 4 and 5 concurrent with the full-bore Service rifles, as indicated above, on their prototype and trials rifles to illustrate which service rifles they were intended to represent.
 With rifle numbers running from the early 20th.
 Century as 1, 2, 3 ( Rifle No.3 being the Pattern '14), 4 and 5, the next available number was 6.
-The fact that this number had been afforded to the Australian carbine conversion of the No.1 Rifle, was probably discounted, since that rifle was itself only a trials rifle which was already known not to be going into production for general issue.
-At the time, the .22 No.6 would anyway have been readily distinguishable and, ironically also was superceded in design by its development into the upcoming Rifle No.8, The No.8 had already been preceded by the Rifle No.7 - put into production for the Royal Air Force.
-There then followed the last of the so numbered Lee-Enfield series, the Rifle N.9 for the Royal Navy - unexpectedly generally know as the "No.9".
+The fact that this number had been afforded to the both the Australian and Indian carbine conversions of the No.1 Rifle, was probably discounted or considered irrelevant, since those rifles were thenselves only trials rifles which were already known not to be going into production for general issue.
+At the time, the .22 No.6 would anyway have been readily distinguishable from its .303"CF counterpart, and was itself to be superceded in design by its development into the upcoming Rifle No.8, although the No.8 was obviously preceded by the Rifle No.7 - put into production for the Royal Air Force.
+There then followed the last of the so numbered Lee-Enfield series, the Rifle N.9 for the Royal Navy - understandably, but incorrectly, generally know as the "No.9".

 The target-shooting sling fitment is indicative of the rifle's probable use for that purpose, at least in its later incarnation